The 5 Most Common Signs that Your Child has a Foot Problem – Let’s Find the Correct Pair of Shoes!

-I have been contacted by several families who took their kids to their pediatricians or physical therapists and were told that the child will most likely “outgrow the pain”.
-These parents contact me on a daily basis explaining me how they are still concerned about it, and they want to know what steps they can take to either reduce the pain or completely eliminate it.
+I have been contacted by several families who took their kids to their medical professional and were told that the child will most likely “outgrow the pain”.
+These parents contact me daily explaining to me how they are still concerned about it, and they want to know what steps they can take to either reduce the pain or completely eliminate it.

 I have found that depending on the degree of your child’s foot condition, the correct pair of shoes and in certain cases orthotics might be all that your child needs to significantly reduce or fully eliminate the pain.

-I have put together the 5 most common signs that parents need to watch out for in order to prevent their kids’ foot issues from escalating.
-Ask yourself the questions below in order to figure out how to treat your child’s foot problems:
+I have put together the 5 most common signs that parents need to watch out for to prevent their kids’ foot issues from escalating.
+Ask yourself the questions below to figure out how to treat your child’s foot problems:

 The correct type of shoes and in certain cases orthotics, can prevent your child’s feet from collapsing and improve your child’s overall posture.

 Let me prove this to you.
 Let’s take a look at an image of a flat-footed child.
 Do you notice how the child’s feet are collapsing and turning inwards?